JLESC/jlesc.github.io/_projects/deep_memory.md

 profiling using PEBS at large scale is promising for memory management in heterogeneous memory environments.
-All these results were published at the International Workshop on Memory Centric High Performance Computing Co-located with SC18 at Dallas {% cite RocaEtAl2018 %}.
+All these results were published at the International Workshop on Memory Centric High Performance Computing Co-located with SC18 at Dallas {% cite RocaEtAl2018 --file external/deep-memory.bib %}.

 ## Visits and meetings